Jimmy-1310/Proyecto_Final-Data_Bootcamp/README.md

 - Do a person's daily habits affect the level of BMI they have
 -	What habit could have greater relevance to suffer from obesity or overweight?

+- Data exploration: For the data exploration phase we used tableau in order to look and identify possible trends or skews in the datasets.
+We created different visualizations and identify possible restrictions and upgrades that could be done in the future.

+- Analysis phase: For this part we read and analyze to identify real life problematics that this data set could help us try and solve them in a small scale.

 ## Presentation

 - Link to google slides: [Presentation in Google Slides](https://docs.google.com/presentation/d/1Jdf4heuwrzw9M38ElS6dBKVavCPF9txG/edit?usp=sharing&ouid=112917397941097674410&rtpof=true&sd=true)

+## Dashboard
+- Link to Dashboard storyboard: [Presentation in Google Slides](https://docs.google.com/presentation/d/1rHq1z4LorEYc7CLixxZTJgrROWLZ_GQZk9jOlRYaSV4/edit?usp=sharing)